Martell, South Tyrol: Coat-of-arms

 The emblem shows two-headed sable eagle, with an or halo, placed on argent mountain and azure background.
 The two colors means that the municipality reaches a high altitude, up to the glaciers.
 According to legend, the right to adorn the city arms with the imperial eagle was recognized for the courage showed, from the residents, in the Battle of Schanzen nearby Colorano.
 The emblem was adopted in 1969.

 Society

 Linguistic distribution

-According to the 2011 census, 100% of the population speak German as first language, making it the only comune in Italy without any native speakers of Italian.
+According to the 2024 census, 99.12% of the population speak German and 0.88% Italian as first language.